Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

-\textbf{Methods.} The investigation of MWP solving can be traced back to $1960$s~\cite{zhang:tpami2020}.
+\textbf{Methods.} MWP solving is a popular NLP application in the education domain for granted since it can be utilized as a teaching assistant in math.
+The investigation of MWP solving can be traced back to the $1960$s~\cite{zhang:tpami2020}.
 Early work leverages manually crafted rules and schemas for pattern matching, where human intervention is heavily relied on.
 Subsequently, various strategies of feature engineering and statistical learning are proposed to boost the performance.
 With the development of techniques and the emergence of large-scale datasets, deep learning-based methods have been widely applied to MWP solving.
-The majority of the methods follow an encoder-decoder framework~\cite{wang:emnlp2017}, which first encodes the narratives into dense vector space, then generates the mathematical expression token as the output sequence.
-To improve the generation of complex solution expressions, some methods are proposed to formulate a mathematical expression as an abstract tree~\cite{wang:emnlp2018,chiang:naacl2019,liu:emnlp2019,xie:ijcai2019}.
-To improve the understanding to the narratives, some studies focus on improving the encoding of the narratives by re-organizing the textual contexts with structure~\cite{zhang:acl2020,lin:aaai2021}.
-Due to the weak supervision caused by the lack of annotated expressions, multiple studies~\cite{wang:emnlp2018,hong:aaai2021} employ reinforcement learning to solve MWPs.
-Also, some researchers~\cite{zhang:ijcai2020} apply knowledge distillation to MWP solving tasks, which learns a smaller model from a large pre-trained generic model.
+The majority of the methods follow the paradigm of machine translation~\cite{wang:emnlp2017}, which first encodes the narratives, then decodes the mathematical expression token as the output sequence.
+Compared with machine translation, there are some distinct solutions that have been proposed due to the structured outputs of MWPs.

+\begin{itemize}[leftmargin=*] \item \textbf{Some MWPs are complex in logic.} To improve the generation of complex solution expressions, some methods are proposed to formulate a mathematical expression as an abstract tree~\cite{wang:emnlp2018,chiang:naacl2019,liu:emnlp2019,xie:ijcai2019}.
+To improve the understanding of the narratives, some studies focus on improving the encoding of the narratives by re-organizing the textual contexts with structure~\cite{zhang:acl2020,lin:aaai2021}, which may increase computation complexity as a drawback.
+In this case, graph networks are frequently involved in:

+Here, equations and questions can be represented as dependency trees $\mathcal{Q}$ and abstract syntax trees $\mathcal{E}$, respectively. \item \textbf{There is a lack of annotated expressions in the MWPs.} Due to the weak supervision caused by the lack of annotated expressions, multiple studies~\cite{wang:emnlp2018,hong:aaai2021} model the MWP solving task as follows: